Public housing in Brunei: History

 Public housing was first initiated in the 1950s by the government in the form of mass resettlement programmes for the residents of Kampong Ayer, the stilt settlement on the Brunei River.
 In that decade there were cholera and smallpox epidemics which greatly affected the residents; at that time more residents settled along the banks than the middle of the river and hence more prone to the diseases.
 Therefore, the initial aim of the housing programme was to relocate the residents to places on land which are less susceptible to the spread of the diseases.

 However, the programme eventually shifted its aim to allow the Kampong Ayer residents in owning a home on land.
 The first resettlement programme was carried out in 1952 in which a housing estate was developed in Bunut.
+Followed by the completion of Burong Pingai Berakas and Pancha Delima housing estates in 1953.
 There were then succession of resettlement programmes in the following few decades, and subsequently various resettlement estates appeared which are all located in Brunei-Muara District.

 In the 1970s, the government conducted analysis on the housing demands in the country and eventually came up with the present housing programmes.
 Lambak Kanan became the first area to be developed as the estate of Rancangan Perumahan Negara beginning in 1984.
+The National Housing Scheme has distributed more than 30,000 homes and land parcels since 1984.
+When building public housing, adopting cutting-edge technologies and environmental sustainability is crucial.
+Furthermore, investigating vertical housing options seeks to maximise the use of available land, meeting the growing need for public housing while promoting environmental concerns.